 What's a sealed room?

 Simply put, it's a grow room where there are no vents to the outside and the entire environment is controlled from within the room.
-More uniquely, it opens the possibility of providing your plants with the perfect environment where the temperature can be a comfortable 78F, humidity can sit steady at 55% and headaches such as odor and powdery mildew can be properly controlled.
-A sealed room can also provide any business minded individual the ability of forming a dynamic foundation in which their business can scale quickly and efficiently.
+This approach to cultivating opens the possibility of providing your plants with the perfect environment where the temperature and humidity can be controlled to a 'T' and headaches such as odor and powdery mildew can be properly controlled.
+A sealed room can also provide any business-minded individual the ability to form a dynamic foundation in which their business can scale quickly and efficiently.

 The Business Side of Proper Cooling-- Extract from Rosebud Magazine, June 2010